pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Getting_started.rst

 .. note::

-   The above screenshot was created when processing a larger number of files from the same dataset as has been used for this demo.
+   The above screenshot was created when processing a larger number of files from the same dataset that was used for this demo.
 The only practical difference this makes is to the size of errorbars in 1d cuts, the time taken to process the data, and some of the on-screen printouts.